 You might be wondering why we have a page devoted just to cycling.
 The first reason is that at Taiga Company we love to cycle!
 Particularly during the warmer months, you will see us riding all over the Colorado trails and roads (See Taiga Company’s Cycling Page).
 The second reason is that cycling helps businesses and individuals reduce costs, embrace eco awareness, maintain a healthy life style, and live green.
-How so?

 - Bike commuting helps the environment by reducing your carbon footprint.

 - Bicycles emit no pollution when in use; they require far less materials, energy and waste in their production than even the ‘greenest’ car.

 - Cycling offers a certain connection to the open air and the surrounding trees.
 It’s amazing how usual surroundings look different when on a bike.

 - Cycling can be done by toddlers, teenagers, youngsters and adults as well.
 It can be used as personal time to reflect upon your day or a means to unite friends for regular rides.